Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Decomposable Probabilities ( )

+Let \opt\ denote the expected reward of offline.
+In absence of the stochastic component (all probabilities one), the offline and LP converge and we have $\opt=OPT(LP)$.
+In general, it is known that there are simple instances with a gap of up to $(1-1/e)$ between $\opt$ and $OPT(LP)$ i.e., $OPT(LP)$ can be as large as $(1-1/e)^{-1}\opt$.\footnote{Consider one unit of a single resource with unit reward and $m$ identical arrivals that have an edge to the resource.
+Suppose that all edge probabilities are identically equal to $1/m$.
+The best that any offline algorithm can do is to match each arrival as long as the resource is still available.
+While this has expected reward $(1-1/e)$ for $m\to +\infty$, the optimal value of LP equals 1 \citep{brubach2,deb}.} However, the gap between $OPT(LP)$ and $\opt$ does not preclude the possibility of showing a strong competitive ratio guarantee against $OPT(LP)$.
+After all, a $1/2$ competitive result is known against the expectation LP benchmark in even more general settings \citep{negin}.

-Buchbinder et al.\ \cite{buchbind} and Devanur et al.\ \cite{devanur} introduced a unifying primal-dual framework for analyzing algorithms for online matching and related problems.
-Given the expectation LP for the stochastic rewards setting, a natural approach would be to explore a similar primal-dual algorithm and analysis.
-At the outset, it might even seem that Algorithm \ref{rank} offers a natural extension so the analysis may generalize directly.
-Yet there are fundamental obstacles on this path and previous work explores novel approaches instead \cite{deb,mehta}.
+The LP based primal-dual framework of \cite{buchbind} and \cite{devanur} is, arguably, the most versatile and general technique for proving guarantees for online matching and related problems.
+For the stochastic rewards problem, there are fundamental obstacles to using this technique with the expectation LP as a benchmark, and previous work explores novel approaches instead \citep{deb,mehta}.
 Let us understand one such hurdle from the context of the framework in \cite{devanur}.
 We start with the dual of the expectation LP,